Lethbridge Hurricanes: History

 It was revealed that the community-owned franchise was also facing financial problems, losing more than $1.25 million in a two-year period and taking out a line of credit in order to stay afloat.
 The financial situation led to rumours of the team being sold to True North Sports and Entertainment and relocated to Winnipeg, while former Hurricanes forward and Lethbridge native Kris Versteeg stated his desire to purchase the team and keep it in the city.
 Ultimately, the shareholders voted to raise $2 million by issuing preferred shares, keeping the team community-owned.

 The team returned to stability and made back-to-back runs to the conference final in 2017 and 2018.
 In 2018, they matched up against Swift Current after the teams swung a blockbuster trade together at the season's trade deadline, including swapping goaltenders.
 The Broncos won the series in six games, and went on to win the league title.

 In 2023, the Hurricanes courted controversy by hiring former NHL head coach Bill Peters as the team's new coach.
 Peters had resigned as coach of the Calgary Flames in 2019 after allegations of racism and physical abuse surfaced against him.
 WHL commissioner Ron Robison endorsed the hiring, stating that Peters would be undertaking anti-racism education.

+The team’s general manager Peter Anholt resigned on January 9, 2026 after 11 seasons following a second investigation by the Western Hockey League, after a historical complaint against him was reported.
+Anholt was the subject of an earlier investigation during the season, after he reportedly violated the WHL Code of Conduct by using abusive and threatening language towards his players.
+Former Vancouver Giants general manager Barclay Parneta was named his replacement for the rest of the season.